open-socialism/open-socialism-site/introduction.md

 #### Contrasts

-In newer systems self interest sometimes cooincides with the good of the group but often does not.
+In newer systems self interest sometimes coincides with the good of the group but often does not.
 Making money often involves manipulating others or exploiting the weak.
 The more money one accumulates the less their labor seems to benefit others.

 ### The Tribal Model Conclusion

 Reasonable wealth and power inequality based on merit is OK and humans naturally organise in this way.
 Accumulation beyond this is counter productive and leads to extreme and unmerited power centralisation and corruption.

-A key metric of a society is to what degree does self interested behaviour cooincide with the good of the group.
+A key metric of a society is to what degree does self interested behaviour coincide with the good of the group.
 A more deliberate and organised society, focused on the greater good, like the tribal model should be possible.

 Humans are not purely selfish.
 Humans are social cooperative animals who live in groups.
 Societal systems based on cooperation are not alien to us.